microsoft/msticpy/docs/source/Development.rst

 ---------
 To contribute you will need to fork the MSTICPy repo.
-**Create a branch** for your contribution, make the code changes and then raise a Pull Request (PR) to merge the changes back into MSTICPy's main branch.
+**Create a branch** for your contribution, make the code changes and then raise a PR to merge the changes back into MSTICPy's main branch.
 Please *do not* make changes to `main` of your fork and submit this as a PR.
 You should also consider granting permission on your fork so that